robin-raymond/zax.io/faq.md

 ### What is special about Zax?

 Zax was inspired by [Jai](https://en.wikipedia.org/?title=JAI_(programming_language)) which is heavily focused on solving the gaming industry's woes with C++ and other languages.
-Some of the important concepts include the idea the language self includes integrated build processes with full code execution and reflection at compile time.
+Some of the important concepts include the idea that the language self includes integrated build processes with full code execution and reflection at compile time.
 However, Zax is designed to contain many of the interesting concepts but targeted at a more general purpose language usage.
-Some ideas differ in design and implementation, or perhaps they don't given not everything about the language is documented for outside usage.
+Some ideas differ in design and implementation (or perhaps they don't given not everything about the language is documented for outside usage at the time).
 Jai being targeted at a specific industry might enjoy more success but experimentation and knowledge sharing is a good thing.
 The goals for Zax are not contingent on its popularity.

 ### Why are variables declared before types unlike C, C++, or Java?